 These numbers are rough guidelines and are not based on surveys or experiments conducted by the FCC.
 You should use your best judgment when choosing your broadband service.

-(Basic functions only: email, browsing, basic video, VoIP)
+(Basic functions: email, browsing, basic video, VoIP, Internet radio)

-(Basic functions plus one high-demand application: streaming HD video, teleconferencing, online gaming)
+(Basic functions plus one high-demand application: streaming HD video, multiparty video conferencing, online gaming, telecommuting)